Food drying: Preparation

-Home drying of vegetables, fruit and meat can be carried out with electrical dehydrators (household appliance) or by sun-drying or by wind.
+Home drying of vegetables, fruit and meat can be carried out with electrical dehydrators (household appliances) or by sun-drying or by wind.
 Preservatives such as potassium metabisulfite, BHA, or BHT may be used, but are not required.
 However, dried products without these preservatives may require refrigeration or freezing to ensure safe storage for a long time.

 Industrial food dehydration is often accomplished by freeze-drying.
 In this case, food is flash frozen and put into a reduced-pressure system which causes the water to sublimate directly from the solid to the gaseous phase.
 Although freeze-drying is more expensive than traditional dehydration techniques, it also mitigates the change in flavor, texture, and nutritional value.
 In addition, another widely used industrial method of drying of food is convective hot air drying.
 Industrial hot air dryers are simple and easy to design, construct and maintain.
 More so, it is very affordable and has been reported to retain most of the nutritional properties of food if dried using appropriate drying conditions.

 Hurdle technology is the combination of multiple food preservation methods.
 Hurdle technology uses low doses of multiple food preservation techniques in order to ensure food is not only safe but is desirable visually and texturally.